phc5/twitter-frontend/README.md

   - Getting a user's profile ✅
   - Getting a user's tweets ✅
   - Getting a user's likes ✅
-  - Getting a user's followers
+  - Getting a user's followers list ✅
-  - Getting a user's following
+  - Getting a user's following list ✅
   - Searching for a string
   - Searching tweets by hashtag
 - Mutations: